deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 PlayTwoPartHarmony.java lets you can configure the tempo and a transpose (pitch offset to adjust each note).
 For the samples at http://truthsite.org/music, I did not adjust the tempo, but in a few cases I adjusted the transpose.

-MidiImageAndHarmonyUtility.java converts MIDI sequences to both pngs (for training by a CNN) and to symbolic two-party harmony string files.
+MidiHarmonyUtility.java converts MIDI sequences to symbolic two-party harmony string files.
-It also has methods for converting an image to a MIDI sequence.

 Midi2WavRenderer.java (modified from JFugue, which has an apache license), converts MIDI files to wav files.
 PlayMusic.java has methods for converting wav files to MP3 using lame or ffmpeg.

-If you set the variable MidiImageAndHarmonyUtility.writeInstrumentsToHarmonyStrings to true, the generated harmony strings will contain instrument numbers as described above.
+If you set the variable MidiHarmonyUtility.writeInstrumentsToHarmonyStrings to true, the generated harmony strings will contain instrument numbers as described above.
 However, as stated above, learning did not result in useful results with this representation.

 GravesLSTMForTwoPartHarmonies.java prompts you for a harmony file (such as "harmonies-BEATLES.txt" above), trains an LSTM network,